 If you like history, you’ll love exploring the area’s heritage sites, which played key roles in Canada’s past.
 Experience 1860s pioneer living at Upper Canada Village in Morrisburg.
 Join the red-coated Fort Henry Guard in historic Kingston and witness the firing of cannons at the Sunset Ceremony.
 Or learn about the amazing Rideau Canal, a man-made connection between Kingston 1000 Islands and Ottawa.
 The Great Waterway has an abundance of heritage pioneers, historic murals and regional museums that help you “step back in time”.
 Many sites offer guided tours, special programs and exhibits throughout the year.

-Fort Henry National Historic Site of Canada is part of Ontario’s only UNESCO World Heritage Site along with the Rideau Canal, both located in Kingston.
+Fort Henry National Historic Site of Canada Fort Henry is one of Canada’s premiere historic attractions, along with the Rideau Canal and the Kingston Fortifications, has been designated a UNESCO World Heritage Site.
 Fort Henry offers exhibit and museum tours, live artillery demos, mock battles, a daily parade, guided tours and kids can march with the Fort Henry Guard!
 The award-winning world famous Sunset Ceremonies takes place Wednesday evenings in July and August.
 It’s a newly designed performance incorporating 3D projection technology, with spectacular sound and lights offers you an explosive hour and a half performance by the Fort Henry Guard Drums, Drill Squad and Artillery Detachment creating a mock battle, East Battery cannon fire and heart-pounding military music.

 National Air Force Museum of Canada in Trenton believes everyone should have access to our country’s Air Force history.
 Originally founded in 1984 as the RCAF Memorial Library and Museum, this Museum has developed and expanded to where it now enjoys a national reputation, the largest number of aircraft on static display and the most skilled team of restoration volunteers of any military museum in the country.